VelvetFireCircus/Velvet-and-Fire-SRD/ST-5/ST-5-Intimacy-Protocol.md

 This playthrough is now over.”

 ===========================================================
-END OF ST-5 — INTIMACY PROTOCOL STORY TOOL
+END OF ST-5 — INTIMACY PROTOCOL STORY TOOL (IPST)
 ===========================================================